Dr-Blank/userscripts/README.md

 ## Installation

+### Userscripts
 To use these scripts, you'll need to install a userscript manager in your browser, such as Tampermonkey or Greasemonkey.
 Once installed, you can add any of the scripts from this project.

+### Bookmarklets
+To use these bookmarklets, you can create a new bookmark in your browser and paste the code from the bookmarklet into the URL field.
+Then, when you're on a page where you want to use the bookmarklet, you can click the bookmark to run the script.

 ## Contributing